We support caregivers by providing recognition, respite and residential support.

 Jess Ronne, founder & CEO of The Lucas Project, is available for speaking engagements on topics including: blended family, special needs, caregiving awareness, death, grief, large families, motherhood, healthy living, abortion, balancing work and family, hope, and faith.
 Contact us for details and booking.

-“Sea of Support for Special Needs Caregivers” is a private Facebook Group where caregivers can find a safe place to connect with other caregivers.
+“Caregiver’s Cove” is a private support group where caregivers can find a safe place to connect with other caregivers.
 Our motto is “the child is only as healthy as the caregiver” and our mission is to come together to make the world a brighter, healthier place for all.